MicrosoftDocs/visualstudio-docs/docs/msbuild/property-functions.md

 ---
 title: Property Functions
-description: Learn how to use property functions, which are calls to .NET Framework methods that appear in MSBuild property definitions. ms.date: 05/10/2023 ms.topic: conceptual
+description: Use property functions in Visual Studio, which are calls to .NET Framework methods that appear in MSBuild property definitions. ms.date: 05/10/2023 ms.topic: conceptual
 helpviewer_keywords: